• Skip to main content

 7. Misutilisation and Misallocation of Resources

-In the capitalism economic system, the present is valuable rather than the future.
+In the capitalist economic system, the present is more valuable rather than the future.

-Long term planning is not given due attention in capitalism economy.
+Long-term planning is not given due attention in a capitalist economy.

-For example, lack of education, health, road, and irrigation facilities may act as the biggest hurdles for economic growth.
+For example, lack of education, health, road, and irrigation facilities may act as the biggest hurdles to economic growth.

 8. Inequality of Wealth

-An unplanned capitalism economy leads to unequal distribution of wealth and ownership in the economy.
+An unplanned capitalist economy leads to unequal distribution of wealth and ownership in the economy.

 So some people get income without doing me any work.

-For example, revenue to landlords, interest to money lenders and rent to the owner are given.
+For example, revenue to landlords, interest to money lenders and rent to the owner is given.

 9. Utilization of Factors of Production

-Socialism help in increasing production, consumption and income pattern whereas in the capitalism importance is given to luxurious.
+Socialism help in increasing production, consumption and income pattern whereas in capitalism importance is given to luxury.

 10. Equal Opportunities

-In socialism, No class struggle in present, Thus people enjoy economic, social, political opportunities freely.
+In socialism, No class struggle is present, Thus people enjoy economic, social, and political opportunities freely.

 Whereas in capitalism only the rich class enjoys leaving the poor class